jedediahg/GPTforGDocs/README.md

 # GPTforGDocs
 ## Open AI assistant for Google Docs
 This is a simple menu extension for Google Docs.
 With it you can select elements in the docs that contain text and have GPT take action on it.
+## Installation
+To install, simply open a Google Doc and go to *Extensions->Apps Script*.
+Paste the script into the editor and save.
+Reload your document.
+You can also deploy this as an add-on to make it available in all your Google docs.
+## Usage
 Once installed, you will fid a new ChatGPT menu with several items.
 |Command|Action|
 |-----|-----|
 |*Summarize this...* | Create a summary paragraph of the selected text.|